simon-frankau/big-classic-mac/README.md

    various control panel settings and port configurations.

-   The initialization code determines the global timing variables, TimeDBRA, TimeSCCDB, andTimeSCSIDB.
+   The initialization code determines the global timing variables, TimeDBRA, TimeSCCDB, and TimeSCSIDB.
 (See “Global Timing Variables” on page 9-9 for more information) and initializes the Resource Manager, Notification Manager, Time Manager, and Deferred Task Manager.